AlicjaZorzycka/Java-raport-3/README.md

 - JTable or JTree
 - JSplitPane or JTabbedPane
 - JOptionPane
-- event with main window (close, minimize, itp.)
+- handling main window events, such as close, minimize, etc.